Transactional Email campaigns

 Connected Content and

-Promotion Code Liquid tags are currently not available within Transactional Email campaigns.
+Promotion Code Liquid tags are unavailable within transactional email campaigns.

 Connected Content tag requires Braze to make an outbound API request during our sending process, which can slow down the message sending process if the external service we request is experiencing latency.
 Similarly, the